GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 Below you can see the piece of markdown text and liquid tag responsible for generating the section above:

 ~~~
-> ## Challenge: Teaching or training?
-(3 min + 3 min)
+> ## Challenge: How do you go about learning something new?
+How do you approach learning new things?
+(3min + 5min)
 >
-> - Based on your experience, what are in your opinion the differences between teaching and training?
+> - Which is the most effective approach for you to learn?
+>   - Read about it
+>   - Attend a training session!
+>   - Have a go?
-> - Identify two main differences
+>   - Do, reflect, process, further understand?
+> - Make a list of three approaches that work for you when you want to learn something new (from the most complete to the least effective)
-> - Discuss them with your partner
+> - Discuss it with your partner and compare.
-> - Write them in the Gdoc (share them with us)
 {: .challenge}
 ~~~